braze-inc/braze-docs/_docs/_home/contributing.md

 > Thanks for contributing to Braze Docs!
 Every Tuesday and Thursday, we merge community contributions and deploy them to Braze Docs.
 Use this guide to get your changes merged during our next deployment.

+## Prerequisites

+Some understanding of Git is required to contribute to Braze Docs.
+If you're new to Git and don't know where to start, see [Git Book: Getting Started](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+If you're looking for a refresher, see [Git and GitHub]().

 ## Step 1: Sign the CLA

 Everybody that contributes to Braze Docs must sign the [Contribution License Agreement (CLA)](https://www.braze.com/docs/cla).
 If you don't sign the CLA, the `@cla-bot` on GitHub will automatically block your pull request.

-## Step 2: Set up your environment (optional)
+## Step 2: Set up your environment

-To make complex or multi-document changes, you'll need to set up your environment.
-If you only plan on making small, single-document changes, you can make changes directly in GitHub.
-For more information, continue to [Next steps](#next-steps).
+Most documentation changes require you to set up your local environment.
+However, small single-document changes can be completed [directly in GitHub]().

 ### Step 2.1: Get the required software

-At a minimum, you'll need the following types of software:
+The following types of software are needed at a minimum:

 - A terminal
 - A text editor
 - A ruby version manager

-If you're not sure which specific software products to choose, here's some recommendations:
+If you're not sure where to start, see the following:

 <style>
 table td {